dotnet/aspire/.github/pull_request_template.md

 - Are you including unit tests for the changes and scenario tests if relevant?
   - [ ] Yes
   - [ ] No
 - Did you add public API?
-Did you have an API Review for it?
   - [ ] Yes
+    - If yes, did you have an API Review for it?
+      - [ ] Yes
       - [ ] No
+  - [ ] No
 - Does the change make any security assumptions or guarantees?
-Have you done a threat model and had a security review?
   - [ ] Yes
+    - If yes, have you done a threat model and had a security review?
+      - [ ] Yes
       - [ ] No
+  - [ ] No
 - Does the change require an update in our Aspire docs?
   - [ ] Yes
+    - Link to aspire-docs issue:
   - [ ] No
-    - Link to aspire-docs issue: